 Class participation is accomplished by means of Internet communication technologies, such as class discussion boards.
 Your assignments will be due the following Monday and can be submitted automatically using our Course Assignment Drop Box feature or by email, fax or regular mail.
 Grades are posted electronically and sent to you by email.

 It takes an average of nine to twelve hours per week to complete a module.
 You simply go online at the beginning of each week or whenever it is convenient for you and a new module will be waiting.
 Read the materials, explore the hyperlinked and other Internet-based resources, and complete the assignment.

-We offer eight other courses online in addition to this one: Codex Alimentarius (The Food Code), the overview course in International Food Laws and Regulations and the region-specific courses covering Food Regulation in the United States, European Union, Latin America, Canada and Asia.
-New Summer Semester 2013 is our course on Global Risk Regulation: Focus on Food Safety.
+We offer seven other full-semester courses online in addition to this one: Codex Alimentarius (The Food Code), the overview course in International Food Laws and Regulations and the region-specific courses covering Food Regulation in the United States, European Union, Latin America, Canada and Asia.
 All basically follow the same format.

 If you are looking for a convenient way to continue your education and are interested in or need information regarding Animal Health, World Trade, and Food Safety and the OIE and its influence on global trade, this is the course for you.

-Just click here [How to Enroll] to view a sample copy of the Application and to receive instructions on how to enroll directly online.
+Just click: How to Enroll to view a sample copy of the Application and to receive instructions on how to enroll directly online.

 We hope you will join us fall semester!

 For more information, see the Semester Course Schedule